EasyNetDev/teamd-systemd/README.md

 ------------------------------------

-teamd-systemd is a systemd service which install a service in format teamd@po0 and starts a daemon named teamd using /etc/teamd.d/po0.conf configuration file.
-This file can contain a simple configuration like
+teamd-systemd is a systemd service which install a service in format **teamd@po0** and starts a daemon named teamd using **/etc/teamd.d/po0.conf** configuration file.
+For more information about teamd check [LibTeam.org](http://libteam.org/) or
+@jpirko/libteam on GitHub.

+This file can contains a simple configuration like
 this:

 ```